 Green Rat Snake (Senticolis Triaspis)

 Most North American rat snakes, such as black rat snakes and corn snakes, belong to the genus Pantherophis.
-However, the green rat snake is part of a separate monotypic genus (containing only one species).
-It can be found throughout Central America, Mexico, and a very small region of the US (southern Arizona and southern New Mexico).
+However, the green rat snake is part of a separate monotypic genus.
+It can be found throughout Central America, Mexico, and a small region of the US (southern Arizona and southern New Mexico).

 Green rat snakes are light to dark olive green in color, with a light yellow underbelly.
 They are long, slender snakes, with narrow heads and smooth scales.
-Like most colubrids, they are constrictors, and lack venom.
-A bite is not harmful to humans or medically significant.
+A bite is not medically significant.

 Non-Venomous Green Snakes in South America

-The Amazon rainforest is home to numerous non-venomous snakes which use green coloration to camouflage themselves in the trees.
-The two most well-known of these are the emerald tree boa and the green anaconda.
+The Amazon rainforest is home to numerous nonvenomous snakes that use green coloration to camouflage themselves in the trees.
+The 2 most well-known of these are the emerald tree boa and the green anaconda.

 Emerald Tree Boa (Corallus Caninus)

 Native to the rainforests of South America, emerald tree boas live exclusively in trees.
-They have evolved a unique way of wrapping their coils around branches (a trait shared only with the green tree python).
+They have evolved a unique way of wrapping their coils around branches.

-Emerald tree boas are not venomous, but they are powerful constrictors.
-They also have the longest front teeth of any non-venomous snake.
-So, while a bite may not require medical intervention, it would undoubtedly hurt and bleed.
+Emerald tree boas are constrictors.
+They also have the longest front teeth of any nonvenomous snake.
+So, while a bite may not require medical intervention, it would hurt and bleed.

 Green Anaconda (Eunectes Murinus)

-Native to the northern half of South America, including most of Brazil, the green anaconda particularly enjoys marshes and swampy habitats.
-They have been known to eat capybaras, jaguars, and even caimans (cousins of alligators).
+Native to the northern half of South America, including most of Brazil, the green anaconda enjoys marshes and swampy habitats.
+They have been known to eat capybaras, jaguars, and even caimans.

-Green anacondas are non-venomous.
+Green anacondas are nonvenomous.
 However, they are far from harmless to humans.
-They are one of the only species large enough to constrict and eat humans, which they occasionally do.
+They are one of the only species large enough to constrict and eat humans, which has occasionally been known to happen.